 Basically, no matter how you dice it, power structures are going to change, either by force by instinct.
 People can organically decide to do the good work on their own while Plutocrats continue to use the world like its a macrocosm of “The Giving Tree” until such captains go down with their ships.
 But there’s a third answer, Hanaure of all people need to be considering.

 The major thing the 1% has going for it –and it’s not Trumps bad toupee– is that it has power and influence of money, resources, and people still working for them.
-There is a lot of power there, power that can be directed to real global needs and services that people want to work and pay for.
+There is a lot of power there, power that can be directed to real global needs and services that people would want to work and pay for (assuming we move forward with a money system at all).
 As entrepreneurs, business owners and innovators, there is actually a much more interesting, difficult challenge than simply “winning” at the money game.
-There is the challenge of winning the hearts back of the public, and the challenge of innovating for a world that survives.
-The super-rich still have A LOT of influence and arguably tons of responsibility, as most humans haven’t completely forsaken our money system -yet- (although they soon will unless our sociological agreements about money are put back into perspective).
+There is the challenge of winning back the trust of your communities, and the challenge of innovating for a world that survives.
+The super-rich still have A LOT of influence and arguably tons of responsibility, as most humans haven’t completely forsaken our money system -yet- (although they soon will and should have a long time ago if it remains a distraction from biospheric peril).